 For simplicity of the narrative about diet restriction, we focused our discussion to just the food from the geographic Mediterranean region (not all Blue Zones).

 The following is our take on how easy it is to follow the Mediterranean Diet if you have one or more of these dietary restrictions.

-Gluten-Free: Living without pasta was not an option for us.
+Gluten Free: Living without pasta was not an option for us.
 So, we found several brands that make gluten-free pasta.
 See our discussion of the topic below.
-So, we we turned this “no” into a “yes” for can you follow a gluten-free Mediterranean diet.
+So, we we turned this “no” into a “yes” as to whether you can follow a gluten-free Mediterranean Diet.

-Dairy-free: We drink a lot of oat and almond milk and often use dairy-free cheese slices for sandwiches, but we use cow cheese and yogurt in our Mediterranean food.
-We have not found a good substitute, so I do not think there is a good way to follow a dairy-free Mediterranean diet.
+Dairy Free: We drink a lot of oat and almond milk and often use dairy-free cheese slices for sandwiches, but we use cow cheese and yogurt in our Mediterranean food.
+We have not found a good substitute, so I do not think there is a good way to follow the dairy-free Mediterranean Diet.

 DASH: This low-sodium diet differs from the Mediterranean Diet mainly by which flavors of food you prefer.
 The Mediterranean includes more fish, lean meat, and sweets.
 So, yes, a DASH Mediterranean diet is very doable.

 Kid Friendly: Italian, Greek, south French, and Turkish food may look different than many of the foods of northern Europe, north America, and Australia, but many Mediterranean flavors are kiddo crowd pleasers.